Christovis/Christovis.github.io/_blog/2021-11-29-blog-iad_aid_workshop.md

 |               | ITU-T        | ISDN, DSL
 |               | 3GPP         | 2G/3G/4G/5G

 <!-- ITU -->
 All five standardisation bodies in the table have and are working towards a sustainable future.
 The International Telecommunication Union-Telecommunication Standardisation Sector (ITU-T) investigates within its Study Group 5 environmental effects of ICT and published guidelines for using ICT in an eco-friendly way.
 It is also responsible for studying design methodologies to reduce environmental effects.
 ITU-T L.1200 specifies the Direct Current interfaces while ITU-T L.1300 describes best practices to reduce negative impact of datacenters on climate.

 <!-- 3GPP -->
 The 3rd Generation Project Partnership (3GPP) was founded by the European Telecommunications Standards Institute (ETSI).
 In 2014, ETSI published standard ES-203-237 "Green Abstraction Layer" that specifies the Green Standard Interface (GSI) and the Energy Aware States (EASes) to establish uniform interactions between the energy-aware hardware and the control framework.
 The goal of this standard was to represent an abstraction of the energy-aware capabilities of networking devices to higher-layer protocols.

 <!-- W3C -->
 The World Wide Web Consortium (W3C) had a 'Climate action, environment, resource efficiency and raw materials Community Group' which existed for appr. one year until 2016.
 It was established under the 'Big Data Europe' project under the European Union's Horizon 2020 Programme.
 It mainly served the purpose to '[to identify the current as well the future Big Data challenges in the Climate domain](https://www.w3.org/community/bde-climate/2015/09/04/summary-of-1st-community-bde-sc5-workshop/)'.
 The outcomes would then be used to design and realise the ICT infrastructure needed to benefit from big data technologies, maximising the opportunities of the latest European RTD developments, including multilingual data harvesting, data analytics, and data visualisation.
+Although this community group was only short lived, continues and newer traces of climate thought can be found within W3C.
+A recently erupted debate around W3C efforts to standardise Decentralized Identifiers (DID), a prominent use case of the infamous non-fungible tokens (NFT).
+It started with the Mozilla Foundation's  [call to review](https://lists.w3.org/Archives/Public/public-new-work/2021Sep/0000.html) W3C's DID v1.0 in September 2021 as

+> Proof-of-work methods (e.g. blockchains) are harmful for sustainability (s12y).
+Also as noted by Google, the registry contains methods which rely upon proof-of-work which is wasteful.
+“Successful” proof-of-work systems waste a staggering amount of electricity world-wide (e.g. Bitcoin consumes more energy than most countries [...]) demonstrating that the more such methods are adopted, the more their energy requirements grow, without any discernible upper bound, which is grossly irresponsible given the global environmental crisis (recent IPCC report [...]).

+To which the responds of W3C's DID working group members was:

+> It seems like a witch hunt.
+> This is a blatant political attack on cryptocurrencies and has no place in interoperability specifications for DID Methods.

+None the less, it was agree to include a section on 'Environmental Considerations' in the [current draft](https://w3c.github.io/did-imp-guide/#environmental-considerations).

 <!-- IETF -->
 The Internet Engineering Task Force (IETF) is among the most open and transparent Internet SDOs.